daKmoR/rocket/docs/guides/themes/create-your-own.md

-# Themes >> Create your own || 90
+# Presets >> Create your own || 90

-All loaded themes will be combined but you can override each file.
+All loaded presets will be combined but you can override each file.

 Take a look at `docs/_merged_includes` and override what you want to override by placing the same filename into `_includes`.